adambard/learnxinyminutes-docs/directx9.html.markdown

 // We set the current rotation matrix to an identity matrix for now.
 D3DXMATRIX rotation{ };
 D3DXMatrixIdentity(&rotation);
-// Now we multiplay the scalation and rotation matrix and store the result
+// Now we multiply the scalation and rotation matrix and store the result
 // in the world matrix.
 D3DXMatrixMultiply(&world,     // destination matrix
                    &scaling,   // matrix 1